-EXTENDED CARE
+EXTENDED CARE (LATCHKEY)

 An extended care program is provided for students in grades K - 8 from 6:50 a.m. to 8:00 a.m., and for students in grades K - 6 after school until 6:00 p.m. on each day school is in session.
-Students will be supervised in their classrooms until dismissed to Latchkey at 3:20 p.m.
-The purpose of our extended care program is to provide a safe, happy and healthy environment for those children whose parents choose to use our before- and/or after-school care programs.
+Students will be supervised in their classrooms until dismissed to Latchkey.
+The purpose of our extended care program is to provide a safe, happy and healthy environment for those children whose parents need to use our before- and/or after-school care programs.
+All school rules apply in Latchkey, as well.
 Additional information may be obtained by calling 867-8720, ext.
-230. Please note that any child not picked up from school by 3:30 p.m. will be placed under supervision in our extended care program and the child's parent will be charged accordingly.
+230. Please note that any child not picked up from school by 3:15 p.m. will be placed under supervision in our extended care program and the child's parent will be charged accordingly.